Shashi Kapoor: Early life

 Shashi Kapoor was born as Balbir Raj Kapoor to Prithviraj Kapoor and his wife in Calcutta, British India, on 18 March 1938.
 He was the youngest brother of Raj Kapoor and Shammi Kapoor.
 Actor Trilok Kapoor was his paternal uncle.

 Kapoor acted in plays, directed and produced by his father Prithviraj Kapoor, while travelling with Prithvi Theatres.
-He started acting in films as a child in the late 1940s under the name of Shashiraj, as there was already another actor by the same name who used to act in mythological films as a child artiste.
+He started acting in films as a child in the late 1940s under the name of Shashiraj, as there was already another actor by the same name who used to act in mythological films as a child.
 His best-known performances as a child actor were in Aag (1948) and Awaara (1951), where he played the younger version of the characters played by his older brother Raj Kapoor, and in Sangram (1950), where he played the younger version of Ashok Kumar and Dana Paani (1953) where he acted with Bharat Bhushan.
-He worked in four Hindi films as a child artiste from 1948 to 1954.
+He worked in four Hindi films as a child actor from 1948 to 1954.

 Career

-Rise to stardom (1961–1965)
+Rise to prominence & Stardom (1961–1973)

 After appearing as a child artist in some highly successful films like Sangram (1950), Samadhi (1950) and Awaara (1951), Shashi Kapoor made his debut as a leading man in 1961 with Yash Chopra's partition drama Dharmputra.
-This was followed by another release the same year in Char Diwari.
-Both Dharmputra and Char Diwari did not do well at ticket counters.
-From 1962 to 1964, Kapoor saw two minor successes with - Bimal Roy's Prem Patra (1962) and Kanak Mishra's Yeh Dil Kisko Doon (1963).
+This was followed by another film released the same year, Char Diwari.
+Both Dharmputra and Char Diwari did not do well financially.
+From 1962 to 1964, Kapoor had minor successes with - Bimal Roy's Prem Patra (1962) and Kanak Mishra's Yeh Dil Kisko Doon (1963).
 He also made his English film debut in 1963 with James Ivory's acclaimed family drama The Householder.

 The year 1965 changed his fortune as he starred in two highest grossing films of that year with Yash Chopra's masala film Waqt and Suraj Prakash's romantic musical Jab Jab Phool Khile.
-Waqt went on to become a massive blockbuster at the box office, receiving praise for performances of the cast, Chopra's direction and cinematography.
+Waqt went on to become a massive box office success, receiving praise for cast performances, Chopra's direction and cinematography.
 Today, it is widely regarded as an evergreen classic.
-The huge box office success of Waqt was followed by another blockbuster in Jab Jab Phool Khile which had Kapoor paired opposite Nanda.
+The huge box office success of Waqt was followed by another, Jab Jab Phool Khile which had Kapoor paired opposite Nanda.
 It too opened to highly positive response from critics, especially for its soundtrack composed by Kalyanji–Anandji, which was the fourth best-selling Hindi film album of the 1960s with a number of melodious songs, like "Ye Samaa Samaa Hai Pyar Ka", "Affoo Khudaya", "Ek Tha Gul Aur Ek Thi Bulbul", "Na Na Karte Pyar Tumhin Se", "Pardesiyon Se Na Ankhiyan Milana".
 Jab Jab Phool Khile made Kapoor a star and won him that year's BFJA Award for Best Actor (Hindi) for his moving performance of an innocent boatman in the film.